arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 `collection.ensureIndex({ type: "geo", fields: [ "location" ], geoJson:false })`

-Creates a geospatial index on all documents using *location* as the path to the coordinates.
+It creates a geospatial index on all documents using *location* as the path to the coordinates.
 The value of the attribute has to be an array with at least two numeric values.
 The array must contain the latitude (first value) and the longitude (second value).